Effectiveness of Text, Acoustic, and Lattice-based representations in Spoken Language Understanding tasks: Introduction

-Apart from the pipeline and end-to-end SLU approaches, there have been efforts to design tighter integration of ASR and NLU systems beyond 1-best ASR results, e.g., by means of encoding several ASR hypotheses through lattice-based representations.
+More recently, end-to-end (E2E) SLU systems have gained popularity~\cite{serdyuk2018towards,ref14_bidisha,haghani2018audio}.
+E2E SLU acts as an individual single model, and it directly predicts the intent from speech without exploiting an intermediate text representation.
+In particular, it directly optimizes the performance metrics of SLU.
+Due to the complex structure of speech signals, a large SLU database along with high-end computational resources are required for training E2E models.
+In~\cite{haghani2018audio}, several E2E SLU encoder-decoder solutions are investigated.
+For instance, instead of directly mapping speech to SLU target~\cite{serdyuk2018towards}, pre-trained acoustic and language models can be used for downstream SLU tasks, showing to be an effective paradigm~\cite{denisov2020pretrained,Lugosch2019}.
+Similarly, there have been efforts to design tighter integration of ASR and NLU systems beyond 1-best ASR results, e.g., by means of encoding several ASR hypotheses through lattice-based representations.
 A lattice is a compact representation encoding multiple ASR hypotheses obtained at the decoding step.
-Its use (instead of 1-best) has shown to be key to boost the performance of SLU systems.
-In this direction, there are several works adopting word confusion networks (WCNs) as input to NLU systems to preserve information in possible hypotheses~\cite{tur2013semantic,henderson2012discriminative,Liu2020wcn}.
-One of the advantages of these approaches is that they are less sensitive to the ASR errors.
+Its use has shown to be key in boosting the performance of IR systems \cite{VillatoroSIGIR2022}.
+In this direction, there are several works adopting word confusion networks (WCNs) as input to NLU systems to preserve information in possible hypotheses~\cite{tur2013semantic, Liu2020wcn, zou2021lattice-slu}.
+The main advantage of WCN-based approaches is that they are less sensitive to the ASR errors.
+Finally, recent approaches based on multi-modal information have been proposed ~\cite{ref14_bidisha}.
+The main motivation behind this idea is founded on how humans interpret, in the real world, the meaning of an utterance and corresponding semantics from various cues, thus, assuming that the acoustic and linguistic content of a speech signal may carry complementary information for deriving robust semantic information of an utterance.